-Table 1 provides a summary by tagger for each season of number of tag seeded fish from which tags were returned, the number of these for which two tags were returned, the number for which only a single tag was returned and the fraction for which only a single tag was returned.
-As noted previously the fraction of fish for which only one tag was returned in 2003/2004 was quite high (0.43) indicating relatively high shedding rates in this year.
+Table 1 provides a summary by tagger for each season of number of double-tagged seeded fish from which tags were returned, the number of these for which two tags were returned, and the fraction for which only a single tag was returned.
+As noted previously the fraction of fish for which only one tag was returned in 2003/2004 was guite high (0.429) indicating relatively high shedding rates in this year.
 Preliminary results presented in Polacheck and Stanley (2005) indicate that tag shedding rates in 2004/2005 had been reduced considerably over 2003/2004 as a result of training provided to taggers.
-Now that complete results are available for the 2004/2005 season they confirm that the shedding rates were substantially reduced (Table 1).
-Thus, compared to the 0.43 rate in 2003/2004, the fraction of the returns with only a single tag was 0.36 in 2004/2005.
+Now that complete results are available for the 2004/2005 and 2005/2006 season they show that the shedding rates were maintained (Table 1).
+Thus, compared to the 0.429 fraction of single tags in 2003/2004, the fraction declined to 0.375 in 2004/2005, but increased to 0.413 in 2005/2006.
 However, the results in Appendix 1 suggest that this may be due to the difference in the proportion of tags seeded by different taggers and sampling variability.
-Among the few seeded tags that have been returned so far for the 2005/2006, taggers appear to have achieved similar, if not improved, performance to those achieved in 2004/2005.
-However, the results are too preliminary to draw any definitive conclusions.
-Nevertheless, it is important to provide adequate training to all taggers.
+A notable result in 2005/2006 has been the substantial improvement in the performance of tagger 5 (previously the lowest performing tagger), with fractions of single tagged fish returned of 0.633, 0.583 and 0.400 in years 2003/2004, 2004/2005 and 2005/2006, respectively, which has markedly increased the precision of the estimate of the number of fish that have lost both tags during 2005/2006.
+This demonstrates that it is important to provide adequate training to all taggers, particularly the low performing ones.

-Appendix 1 provides details of the method and analyses used to estimate the tag shedding rates from these tag-seeding experiments.
-The results of these analyses suggest that for the estimation of shedding rates, the data can be pooled into three year/tagger groups in which the shedding rates are not statistically different for those releases within a group.
-The estimates of the shedding rates (i.e. the probability of any tag being lost) ranged from ~0.11 to 0.36 among the three different groups (Table $1A4c^5$ ).
-Despite this range, the estimates also indicate that tag shedding is not a large factor affecting the number of returns that have been recovered from these tag-seeding experiments.
-Thus, even for the tagger group with the highest shedding rate only ~13% of the seeded tagged fish would have been expected to have lost both their tags.
+Appendix 1 provides details of the method (from Polacheck et al. 2006) and analyses used to estimate the tag shedding rates from these tag-seeding experiments.
+The results of these analyses suggest that for the estimation of shedding rates, the data can be pooled into four year/tagger groups in which the shedding rates are not statistically different for those releases within a group, but are statistically different among groups.
+The estimates of the shedding rates (i.e. the probability of any tag being lost) ranged from ~0.08 to 0.44 among the four different groups (Table 1A4b).
+For the tagger group with the highest shedding rate (Group IV, which are from tagger 5 for 2003/2004 and 2004/2005) about 20% of the seeded tagged fish would have been expected to have lost both their tags.
+For the other groups (including tagger 5 for 2005/2006) less than 9% of the seeded tagged fish would have been expected to have lost both their tags.
+In Polacheck et al. (2006) tagger group II was the highest shedding rate with about 13%, but this group included tagger 5 for 2003/2004 and 2004/2005.
+This discrepancy was due to the increase in data since 2006 which allows the data to be split into 4 groups by AIC, instead of 3 as in Polacheck et al. (2006).

-The results in Appendix 1 also indicate that the shedding rates are estimated with high levels of precision.
-Thus, the estimates of the coefficient of variation for correction factor $W_j$ (which accounts for the effects of tag shedding on the reporting rates) are less then 4%.
-(Table A4c)
+The results in Appendix 1 also indicate that the shedding rates are estimated with adequate to high levels of precision.
+Thus, the estimates of the coefficient of variation for correction factor $W_j$ (which accounts for the effects of tag shedding on the reporting rates) are less then 9% for Group IV and less than 2.5% for Groups I to III (Table A4c).